Introduction to jQuery Events

 1. Click()

 This event occurs whenever the element is clicked.
-This click() method is used to trigger the clicked element, also known as the click event, which is used to attach to a function whenever a click related event occurs.
+This click() method triggers the clicked element, also known as the click event, which attaches to a function whenever a click-related event occurs.

 Syntax